utkarsh-n/MYS/README.md

 >:information_source: You'll need access to a Shopify store in order to get started with theme development.
 If you don't already have one, you can set up a [development store](https://shopify.dev/themes/tools/development-stores).

-## Staying up to date with Dawn changes
+## Staying up to date with changes

 Say you're building a new theme off Dawn but you still want to be able to pull in the latest changes, you can add a remote `upstream` pointing to this Dawn repository.